komejo/d8-theming-guide/README.md

 	version: 1.0

-The version of your theme.
+The version of the theme.

 	core: 8.x